Saima-naz-hussain/Churn-analysis-Dashboard/README.md

 # Churn-analysis-Dashboard
-Explore churn data insights on GitHub: demographic trends, phone/data plan consumption, customer service calls, and international/local plan utilization.
-Optimize retention strategies and enhance customer satisfaction in telecommunications.
+Delve into my GitHub repository for comprehensive insights into overall churn data, demographic trends, and customer behavior analysis.
+Our data encompasses customer demographics, phone/data plan consumption, customer service calls, and utilization of international and local plans.
+Uncover actionable insights to optimize retention strategies, enhance customer satisfaction, and drive business growth in the telecommunications sector.